moejoe95/theConspiracy/specification.md

 ## Goals

-The proposed shortcuts for the goals defined in the specification are: no advanced movement mechanics, no maps, and less rooms.
+The proposed shortcuts for the goals defined in the specification are: no advanced movement mechanics, no maps, and fewer rooms.
 Other goals are adjusted and re-weighted as follows:

 - (2) 3 consecutive rooms with:
     - each with its own design